taviso/123elf/README.md

 - Graphs don't work yet (I'm working on it!).
 - Printing doesn't work yet.
 - File an issue if you notice something, there are probably lots of minor issues that can be fixed!

+## Security

+By default, 123 allows Autoexec macros in worksheets, so there is no security and you should not open untrusted files.
+In 1-2-3, macros can contain shell commands, read and write arbitrary files, load plugins and so on.

+You can disable Autoexec macros via `/Worksheet Global Default Autoexec`.

+> I am thinking of changing this default before we reach a first release!

+If you do disable Autoexec then in *theory* it's safe to open untrusted worksheets -- ***but*** this software hasn't been maintained for over 30 years, and is likely full of critical security bugs!

+I can patch bugs using `coffsyrup` to redirect unsafe functions to new versions, so I will make a best effort to fix bugs if you report them!
+(Just file an issue, no need for disclosure).